aspnet/Tooling/known-issues-vs2017-preview.md

 If you try to install a .NET Framework package to a .NET Core 2.0 or .NET Standard 2.0 project, you get a compatibility warning from NuGet.
 On subsequent build, there is a duplicate warning that is shown to the user that is essentially the same warning as the first one.

 * #### Workaround:
 No workaround available.
 The warning is a genuine one but the duplicate warning is a known issue that will be fixed in the next release.
-If you do not wish to see this warning on your project, you can suppress the warning – NU1701 from Build properties.
+If you do not wish to see this warning on your project, you can suppress the warning – NU1701 from Build properties, as shown in image below.

 ![image](https://user-images.githubusercontent.com/12700391/27713144-fe65be4a-5cde-11e7-82ee-6f7691809411.jpg)

 ### Missing NuGet node and package icons